pamgene/ps12image_overview_shiny_operator/README.md

 Input projection|.
 ---|---
-`row`           | is the documentId of the zip file containing the tiff images
+`col`           | is the documentId of the zip file containing the tiff images

 Output relations|.
 ---|---